gzgreg/wordcheat/README.md

 ```
 Capitals denote letters under your control.

-`analyze` analyzes the current board given.
+`analyze` analyzes the current board given, and gives a list of possible words from the position given.

-`sort` sorts the dictionary.
+`sort` sorts the word list.
 Can be sorted by height, length, and width (use `sort height`).

 `how` shows the spots taken for a specific word given in the argument.